MCassetti/MCassetti.github.io/_posts/2018-07-06-project-benson.md

 Top 10 station recommendations and recommendated day time of day

 ### Approach
 The goal is to form a reasonable estimate of the number of canidate donors.
-We can inference this by working backwards from the number of people that are likely to be in a NY Michelin restaraunt on a busy night.
-In order for a restaraunt to stay open and profitable, it is reasonable to say ~250 people will be at eachrestaraunt on a Friday night.
+We can infer this by working backwards from the number of people that are likely to be in a NYC Michelin restaraunt on a busy night.
+In order for a restaraunt to stay open and profitable, it is reasonable to say ~250 people will be at each restaraunt on a Friday night.
 Of those 250 people, on the conservative end, half will have commuted from a subway nearby.
-Therefore, if we known the denisty of these high price restaraunts in proximity to the nearest train station, which can be done via querying the Yelp Api for $$$$ restaraunts, guess to the demographics of subway goers in that area.
+Therefore, if we know the denisty of these high price restaraunts in proximity to the nearest train station, which can be done via querying the Yelp Api for $$$$ restaraunts, guess to the demographics of subway goers in that area.
-Given the engagement for sales rate is very low, we can give a smaller guess to a lower bound as being ~2%engagement, we can find the number of people at that time that way engage.
+Given the engagement for sales rate is very low, we can give a smaller guess to a lower bound as being ~2% engagement, we can find the number of people at that time that way engage.
 Since we know the approximate demographic in that region, we can infer that a certain number of those people are going to a $$$$ restaraunt.
 From there we can make a reasonable first guess to the number of donations after engagement.
 For this study we chose 20% of engagements from target demographic as being our candidate donors.

 ### Data Processing